relup-dev/.github/.github/pull_request_template.md

 ## Type of change
 - [ ] Bug fix (non-breaking change which fixes an issue)
-- [ ] Enchancement (non-breaking change)
+- [ ] Enhancement (non-breaking change)
 - [ ] New feature (non-breaking change which adds functionality)
-- [ ] Breaking change (fix or feature that causes existing functionality to change) ie. changing of exisiting variables/return values
+- [ ] Breaking change (fix or feature that causes existing functionality to change) ie. changing of existing variables/return values
 - [ ] Documentation update

 ---